AstraLuma/pyreg/src/README.txt

     sam.
 See
     <http://msdn.microsoft.com/library/en-us/sysinfo/base/registry_key_security_and_access_rights.asp>
     for details.
+* akey.getParent()
+    Returns the true parent (ie, not necesarily the key used to create it) of akey.

 The Key class also has several operators as shortcuts to using Key.values and Key.keys.
 They are: